Typology-Study of Types

 How much of the Old Testament is to be regarded as typical is a question not easily answered.
 Two extremes, however, should be avoided.

 First, The extravagance of some of the early Fathers, as Origen, Ambrose, Jerome (revived in our time by Andrew Jukes and his imitators).
 They sought for types, and of course found them, in every incident and event, however trivial, recorded in Scripture.
 Even the most simple and commonplace circumstance was thought to conceal within itself the most recondite truth.
 Mystery and mysticism were seen everywhere, in the cords and pins of the tabernacle, in the yield of herds, in the death of one, in the marriage of another, even in the number of fish caught by the disciples on the night the risen Saviour appeared to them--how much some have tried to make of that number, 153!
 The very serious objection to this method is, that it wrests Scripture out of the sphere of the natural and the historical and locates it in that of the arbitrary and the fanciful; it tends to destroy the validity and trustworthiness of the record.
 (Ed note: And this latter is the gravest potential danger, for if the Scriptures lose their trustworthiness, our faith is affected.
-We don't lose our salvation but we can become spiritually "weak" for "faith comes from hearing, and hearing by the word of Christ." see note Romans 10:17)
+We don't lose our salvation but we can become spiritually "weak" for "faith comes from hearing, and hearing by the word of Christ."
+Ro 10:17-note)

 Second, the undue contraction of the typical element.
 "Professor Moses Stuart expresses this view as follows: "Just so much of the Old Testament is to be accounted typical as the New Testament affirms to be so, and no more."
 This opinion assumes that the New Testament writers have exhausted the types of the Old Testament, while the fact is that those found in the later Scripture are but samples taken from the storehouse where many more are found.
 If they are not, then nothing is more arbitrary than the New Testament use of types, for there is nothing to distinguish them from a multitude of others of the same class.
 Further, the view assumes that divine authority alone can determine the reality and import of types--a view that applies with equal force against prophecy.